malikzi21/Web-Scrapping-of-IMDB/README.md

 The script (`web_scraping_imdb.ipynb`) performs the following tasks:
 - Fetches genre information from IMDB's genre page.
 - Iterates through each genre and retrieves movie details.
-- Collects reviews for each movie, including the username of the reviewer.
+- Collects reviews for each movie.
 - Outputs the data into a CSV file named `movie_review.csv`.

 ## Notes